 We, Kay and Yvonne Pittelkow, design and handcraft modern art jewellery.
 What makes us different is that our jewelery is unique.
-We design and handcraft most of the pieces - even our beads are hand rolled.
+We design and handcraft most of the pieces - even our beads are hand formed.

 Because we do all the design and manufacturing ourselves we can change fittings or sizes or colours.
 You just have to ask us at StudioKY.